MSaifKhan01/Vegy-Food/README.md

 - **Authentication & Authorization**: Users can log in with email and password, or sign up if they don't have an account.
 Additionally, Google OAuth integration enables easy login/signup with Google accounts.
 - **Node Mailer Integration**: Sending email notifications for order updates to users and admins.
 - **Search Functionality & Sorting**: Implemented search functionality and sorting for various categories to enhance user experience.
+- **Pagination**: Implemented pagination for better navigation and improved performance in handling large datasets.
 - **Forget Password & OTP Confirmation**: Users can reset their password via email with OTP confirmation.
 - **Admin Panel**: Admins can update the status of orders and manage user access with role-based authentication.
 - **Offline Component & URL Handling**: Displays a component for offline mode and handles URL mismatches gracefully.